-The first step in gathering actionable information from Heap is defining conversion.
+The first step in gathering actionable insights via Heap is to define conversion.
 What is your team’s goal (free trial sign up, becoming a paying member, company-wide adoption, etc)?

-Using the Event Visualizer, you can define the events that complete this flow.
-It is easy to define pageviews, clicks, form changes, and form submissions, and capture your interactions with your iOS app all without code or waiting for data to trickle in.
+Using visual labeling, you can define the events that complete this flow.
+It is easy to define pageviews, clicks, form changes, and form submissions, and capture your interactions with your app all without code or waiting for data to trickle in.

 Learn about adding context from your page to events using Snapshots – no code needed!